jamie33o/history-of-michael-collins/README.md

 - __Header navigation bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Questions/Add Info page, website name and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links trough the Logo, Home page, Gallery and Questions/Add Info page, website name and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](assets/images/website-nav.png)